By Jonathan Feniak, Esq., MBA

 All of these same benefits are available to LLCs formed in the state of Colorado.

-If you want to form a Colorado LLC, you must first file articles of organization with the Secretary of State.
+If you want to Form an LLC, you must first file articles of organization with the Secretary of State.
 Your articles should list the name and address of your LLC, as well as the name and address of your members and managers.
 In Colorado, LLC members are required to mention if they will be managing the organization themselves or appointing managers without financial ownership in the LLC to do so.
 Additionally, members of your LLC must all be 18 years of age or older.
 Finally, your Colorado LLC must designate a registered agent and provide that agent’s name and address.
 The registered agent role can be fulfilled by an individual or registered business.
 The duties of the registered agent are to accept important documents and legal notices on behalf of your LLC.
 In Colorado, your registered agent must be at least 18 years old and reside in the state.

 There are no requirements for LLC membership.
 An LLC can be formed by a single person or with multiple members.
 While it will generally not be a problem for most LLCs, if you intend to seek investments from the public, you may be required to register with the State or the Federal Securities and Exchange Commission.
 In cases where there are several members who will run the business together or hire a manager to run the busines, each typically makes a capital contribution to the LLC.
 This contribution could be a monetary one or in the form of services for the LLC.
 Often, initial capital contribution may dictate that member’s share of profits and voting rights as LLC members.
 Members may choose to run their organization on their own, or they may choose to appoint an outside manager without an ownership share to manage the day-to-day operations of the business.Order Now